huntersgordon/Twittmo/README.md

 2. Install [t](https://github.com/sferik/t)

-3. Change line 8 from '''djhunty''' to your username
+3. Change line 8 from 'djhunty' to your username